 If you have between two and 50 full-time employees, there are five main ways to find insurance coverage:

 If you have already done your research and have a good idea of which insurance companies and plans best fit your business's needs, then you can contact those providers directly.
 Some insurance companies may work only through brokers, but some, such as Aetna and United Healthcare, work directly with business owners.

 Going directly to the companies may help you get better rates than going through a third party.
-You can use consumer review sites, such as Consumer Affairs and the National Committee for Quality Assurance, to find companies you are eligible for.
+You can use consumer review sites, such as the National Committee for Quality Assurance, to find companies you are eligible for.

 2. Hire an insurance broker.

 Hiring an insurance broker may be an expense, but it can save you significant amounts of time and effort in searching for an insurance plan that works for you and your business.
 An insurance broker will help you with paperwork, ensure your business is compliant with relevant laws, get you plans with up-to-date policies, and help with implementation and renewals.